Consumer Information

 Immunizations

-Simmons University, in accordance with Massachusetts Law, requires the immunizations for all full time undergraduate and graduate students including transfer students, and part-time health science students.
+Simmons University, in accordance with Massachusetts Law, requires immunizations for all full-time undergraduate and graduate students, including transfer students, and part-time health science students.

 Drug and Alcohol Policies

 In compliance with Massachusetts law, students who are not of legal drinking age (21 years old) may not purchase, possess, or transport alcoholic beverages at any time.
-If you are a student 21 years or older, you may purchase, possess, and consume alcoholic beverages at College functions approved by the Office of Student Activities & Leadership and in your residence hall according to the policies listed below and in accordance with the College policies and procedures section of the Student Handbook.
-If you are transporting alcoholic beverages on campus, you must ensure that they are properly covered.
+Students 21 years or older may purchase, possess, and consume alcoholic beverages at College functions approved by the Office of Student Activities & Leadership and in residence halls according to the policies listed below and in accordance with the College policies and procedures section of the Student Handbook.
+Students transporting alcoholic beverages on campus must ensure that they are properly covered.
 Kegs and beer balls are never permitted in residence halls, and delivery of alcohol to residence halls, regardless of age, is prohibited.